caktus/django-timepiece/README.rst

  * `django-pagination <http://pypi.python.org/pypi/django-pagination>`_
  * `django-compressor <https://github.com/jezdez/django_compressor>`_

-django-timepiece depends on PostgreSQL as the database backend
+django-timepiece depends on PostgreSQL as the database backend.
+If you are using Django 1.3.1, you must install psycopg2 v2.4.1.

  * `psycopg2 <http://initd.org/psycopg/>`_